 Also, remember that most companies nowadays use an ATS (Applicant Tracking System) to automatically screen your resume.
 These applicant tracking systems automatically screen resumes to see if you’re a good match for the position.
 An average of 75% of candidates are rejected by ATS and, most of the time, the candidate is qualified; it’s just that their resume isn’t optimized.

 Make sure that you use a standard resume format so that the ATS can easily scan your resume for an older worker.
 You should also include keywords (i.e., skills) that are relevant to the position.
 Check out the job description and be guided by what’s on there.

 5. Include a LinkedIn URL

 The inclusion of a LinkedIn URL also has a place in any list of resume tips for older workers.
-By now you should have your own LinkedIn profile page.
-Be sure to include a link to that page in your resume’s contact information.
+If you don’t have a LinkedIn page by now, it’s definitely worth getting one.

 6. Use an updated word processor

-Every resume that you submit must be tailored to perfectly match the desired position.
-That means using keywords from the job posting and narrowing down experience and skills to ensure that they are relevant.
-The days of just using the same resume for every application are a thing of the past.
+Every resume that you submit must be tailored to match the desired position.
+That means using keywords from the job posting and narrowing down experience and skills to ensure that they’re relevant.
+The days of using the same resume for every application are a thing of the past.

-Resume example for an older job seeker:
+Resume example for older workers: